 - Flatten card and cut into pieces that fit into the bag with the lid closed.
 Cardboard outside the bag will be left as this will not fit on the vehicle.

-- Segregate paper, glass, cans, card and plastic bottles as described above
+- Separate paper, glass, cans, card and plastic bottles as described above

 To make this easier, additional recycling boxes are available.
 Use this form or contact our customer service team for an additional or replacement box to be delivered to your property at no extra charge.

 You can also contact our customer service team to arrange for assisted collection for the elderly or infirm.

 If you need to, you can present your recycling in an alternative plastic box of a similar size to the council issue boxes.
 However we will not collect recycling which has been put out in cardboard boxes or plastic bags/sacks.